isomerpages/enterprisesg-switch/index.md

       image: /images/Global Innovation Movement.jpg
       alt: SWITCH Connects you globally
   - infopic:
-      title: "View the speakers and agenda for SWITCH Global "
+      title: View the speakers and agenda for SWITCH Global 2022
       subtitle: SWITCH Global
       description: Expand your network into the global market at SWITCH Global’s Market Access Sessions tailored for business growth and